 Each fall, the academic school year begins with Welcome Week, which includes Temple Fest—a two-day outdoor festival featuring music, food, giveaways and games, as well as informational booths sponsored by Temple’s student organizations, campus departments and local vendors.
 Welcome Week continues with FreshServe, a universitywide day of service.
 Temple students, faculty, staff and alumni participate in service projects across campus and throughout the neighboring communities.
 The week concludes with Convocation, a ceremony introducing incoming students to the Temple community and sharing the traditions of the university with the newest generation of Owls.

 Each fall, thousands of students, alumni, faculty, staff and their families celebrate Homecoming with a universitywide pep rally, a pregame Alumni "Tailgate Row" Party, the Temple Football Homecoming game and a 5K walk and run.
 Additionally, alumni being inducted into the Gallery of Success and the Athletics Hall of Fame are honored at ceremonies that take place during Homecoming Weekend.

 Each spring, alumni are invited back to campus for a weekend of educational and social events.
-Alumni Weekend features class reunions, a blowout rock concert, a Main Campus International Street Fair, talks by faculty experts, campus tours, "insider" access to Philadelphia landmarks, and special events hosted by Temple’s schools and colleges.
+Alumni Weekend features the Cherry & White spring football game and other Athletics-related events, class reunions, a blowout rock concert, a Main Campus International Street Fair, talks by faculty experts, campus tours, “insider” access to Philadelphia landmarks, and special events hosted by Temple’s schools and colleges.